youyoussfi/Bi-Level-SMC/README.md

 # - p_ext: Number of external variables
 # - p_ind: Number of individual variables
 # - n: Number of observations
-# - nprocs: Number of cores used to launch the algorithm
+# - nprocs: Number of cores used to run the algorithm
 # - N: Number of particles
 # - P: Length of the Markov chain
 # - nruns: Number of runs